Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

 \section{Experiments}

-In this section, we evaluate thoroughly the proposed attack GUA, through investigation of its design details, comparison with baselines, and validation of transferability from model to model.
-Code is available at \url{https://github.com/chisam0217/Graph-Universal-Attack}
+In this section, we evaluate thoroughly the proposed attack GUA through investigating its design details, comparing with baselines, performing scalability tests, and validating transferability from model to model.
+Code is available at \url{https://github.com/chisam0217/Graph-Universal-Attack}.